Annual Health Checks

 Transforming Care Partnership vision and plan 2016-19

-The National Forum of people with Learning Disabilities and the National Valuing Families Forum have been working together on a new booklet called ‘Hospitals are not homes’.
+The National Forum of People with Learning Disabilities and the National Valuing Families Forum have been working together on a new booklet called ‘Hospitals are not homes’.
 The booklet is to help people work together on the Transforming Care work and check on the work that is happening in their local area.

 The Transforming Care work is about better care and support for people with learning disabilities and/or autism.
 The work started after the abuse of people at Winterbourne View.